zasadnyy-inc/v-zasadnyy-com/app/_posts/2012-11-04-abs-maven-eclipse-integration.markdown

 1. Go to `my-android-project` properties
 2. Open Android section
-3. Add `actionbarsherlock` as library by pressing Add button
+3. Add `actionbarsherlock` as a library by pressing Add button
-4. Now you should see `actionbarsherlock` in library section
+4. Now you should see `actionbarsherlock` in a library section

 ![image]({{site.baseurl}}/img/posts/abs-maven-eclipse-integration/eclipse-project-2.png)